-All of our schools share an unwavering focus on three key pillars, which collectively are earning JCPS national recognition for our innovative approaches to education: Backpack of Success Skills, racial equity, and our ongoing commitment to culture and climate.
+All of our schools share an unwavering focus on three key pillars, which collectively are earning JCPS national recognition for our innovative approaches to education: Backpack ofSuccess Skills, racial equity, and our ongoing commitment to culture and climate.
+Our Handbook includes multiple resources designed to explain, model, and promote school and classroom environments that foster a sense of belonging for all students.

 I invite you to review this handbook, which serves as a guide for students, families, and staff to increase engagement, foster adult-student relationships, and find ways to connect with our schools.
 The handbook includes expectations for district, school, and classroom procedures to assist in understanding and navigating JCPS policies.
-Additionally, it provides information on progressive discipline and consequences related to various behaviors and infractions.
+Additionally, it provides information on progressive interventions and consequences related to inappropriate behavior.-We are committed to equitable outcomes for all of our students, specifically our students of color.
+Our Student Support and Behavior Intervention Handbook Review Committee, and our Board, are committed to ensuing this resource is accessible and engaging to all students and families in JCPS.

-We are committed to strengthening the culture and climate in each of our schools and across our entire district.
-We know that a positive school culture, healthy academic learning climate, and focus on increased student engagement lead to meaningful school experiences, positive behavior, improved morale, and greater achievement for our students.
+We are focused on strengthening the culture and climate in each of our schools and across our entire district.
+We know that a positive school culture, healthy academic learning climate, and focus on increased student engagement lead to meaningful school experiences, improved morale, and greater achievement for our students.

-I will continue to work diligently to make certain every stakeholder sees improvement in the support provided to JCPS students, schools, teachers, and staff members.
+We will continue to work diligently to make certain every stakeholder sees improvement in the support provided to JCPS students, schools, teachers, and staff members.
 Together, we can make a difference for all students.